ozlemxates/Google1998re.create/Readme.md

 # Recreating Google1998

-Recreating Google1998 by using referance and style p  of Google from [here.](https://elgoog.im/google1998/)
+Recreating Google1998 by using a referance.
+I retrieved color codes and font family by extracting data from [here.](https://elgoog.im/google1998/)

 ## Table of contents